 Gender dysphoria, previously known as gender identity disorder (GID), involves a conflict between an individual's gender as perceived (or assigned) and the individual's own internal experience of their gender.
-Gender dysphoria, as defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), requires that there be a noticeable difference between an individual's assigned gender and their gender identity, which is present for at least six months and which causes clinically significant impairments in the individual's functioning.
+The diagnosis of gender dysphoria, as defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), requires that an individual has experienced a discrepancy between their assigned sex at birth and their gender identity, which has been present for at least six months and causes significant impairments in the individual's functioning.
 Gender dysphoria is not equivalent to gender non-conformity, gender expansiveness, or to the term "transgender."
 Not all transgender individuals experience gender dysphoria, although many do.
 Gender dysphoria occurs when the individual feels significant discomfort and a desire to change their gender socially and/or physically.
 In addition, the individual may feel an intense need to transform their gender and/or may have severe difficulty coping with their conditions.
 People with gender dysphoria may report a feeling of being born the wrong sex.
 The causes of gender dysphoria and the developmental factors associated with it are not well-understood.
 Gender-affirming surgical options to assist an individual to transition to a gender consistent with their identity are now well-established and are effective interventions for the treatment of extreme cases of gender dysphoria for those with sufficient preparation and readiness.
-Gender reassignment therapy is an umbrella term for all procedures regarding gender reassignment and usually consists of a real-life experience in the desired role, hormone replacement therapy to modify secondary sex characteristics, and gender reassignment surgery to alter primary sex characteristics.
-This therapeutic approach is sometimes labeled triadic therapy, due to the three key elements involved.
-Individuals with gender dysphoria require psychological treatment long before reassignment therapy begins and usually continue it permanently after the "transition."